Back to listing

 Eco Initiatives - Water

 Water has always been an important environmental focus in resort management.
-Numerous policies have been instituted, followed, and upgraded to protect water resources, conserve water use, and ensure the quality of wastewater treatment.
-By any measures of water use, and water conservation practices Sun Peaks is undoubtedly the most water efficient community in British Columbia!
+Numerous policies have been instituted, followed and upgraded to protect water resources, conserve water use, and ensure the quality of wastewater treatment.
+The Sun Peaks community is a leader in the efficient use and conservation of water.

 Water Conservation